stevesebagenzi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Command to switch user to another user
+Command to switch user to another user.